Codecademy/ugc/.github/CONTRIBUTING.md

 1. Fork [this project repository](https://github.com/codecademy/docs).
 2. Clone the forked repository to your computer.
 3. Create and switch into a new branch.
-4. Edit or create an entry and commit the changes.
+4. Edit or create an article and commit the changes.
 5. Make a PR to merge your fork with this repo.

 If you haven't gone through this workflow before, you can check out [this GitHub tutorial](https://github.com/firstcontributions/first-contributions#readme) (highly recommend) or [this YouTube video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn about how to make a PR from a fork using Git.

 Alternatively, if you'd prefer to keep things to the GitHub UI, you can follow the instructions in that video up to 1:18 to fork this repo.
-After that, you can create your entry in your fork using the UI and then make a PR by pressing this handy button:<br>
+After that, you can create your article in your fork using the UI and then make a PR by pressing this handy button:<br>

 <img src="https://github.com/Codecademy/docs/blob/main/media/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>

 If you are uncomfortable using Git, you can also check out [this YouTube video](https://youtu.be/RPagOAUx2SQ) to do this all using the GitHub Desktop app.

-## What do I need to do before creating new entries?
+## What do I need to do before creating a new article?

-Before creating new entries, poke around the [/content](https://github.com/Codecademy/ugc/tree/main/content) folder.
+Before creating your first article, poke around the [/content](https://github.com/Codecademy/ugc/tree/main/content) folder.
 This is where all the content is stored.

 ```
 .